FactoryBoy/factory_boy/docs/reference.rst

 .. class:: PostGeneration(callable)

-The :class:`PostGeneration` declaration performs actions once the target object has been generated.
+The :class:`PostGeneration` declaration performs actions once the model object has been generated.

 Its sole argument is a callable, that will be called once the base object has